-The planning grants are intended to help create new pre-apprenticeship and apprenticeship programs and to help those mission driven organizations that already have experience working with opportunity youth to bridge their training and employment programs into the registered pre-apprenticeship and apprenticeship system.
-The objective is to connect opportunity youth into earn and learn opportunities as quickly and as well supported as possible.
+This planning grant is intended to help create new apprenticeship programs and help those mission-driven organizations that already have experience working with opportunity youth to bridge their training and employment programs into the registered apprenticeship system.
+The objective is to connect opportunity youth into earn and learn opportunities as quickly as possible.

-The intent is for all planning grants to complete their deliverables within one year, however to allow for flexibility in the case of unforeseen challenges, the term for contracting and performance on planning grants is 2 years.
+The intent is for the Apprentice Planning Grantees to complete their deliverables within one year; however, to allow for flexibility in the case of unforeseen challenges, the term for contracting and performance on planning grants is 2 years.